Hiking trail

 The Route Visit

 The trail branches off from the Rockpile path and follows a relatively flat route through an old-growth forest.
-It eventually emerges into a massive boulder field at the edge of the first lake.
+It eventually emerges into a large boulder field at the edge of the first lake.

 - Boulder Hopping: Reaching the shore of the Consolation Lakes requires some easy scrambling over large rocks.
 Watch your step.